 - PDF - Supported by Adobe and other PDF readers

-While you are limited to how others can interact with your MindNode maps, that isn’t the case with your devices.
+While you are limited in how others can interact with your MindNode maps, that isn’t the case with your devices.
 If you have an iPhone or iPad, you can use the iCloud sync feature to keep all of your devices up-to-date.
-You can also take advantage of the Apple reminders integration and add tasks to your mind map that will show up in the reminders app.
+You can also take advantage of the Apple Reminders integration and add tasks to your mind map that will show up in the app.

 MindNode integrates with several popular apps, such as Ulysses, MarginNote, OmniFocus, and Things.
 With the MindNode and OmniFocus integration, you’ll be able to manage work-related turmoil and concentrate on the job at hand in no time.

 Unlike the rest of the mind mapping tools on our list, MindNode only has two plans.
 The free plan allows you to create an unlimited number of mind maps.
 However, the free plan doesn’t include some of the more advanced features, such as iCloud sync, focus mode, and Apple Reminders integration.

 If you want to unlock all of the features, you’ll need to upgrade to the Pro plan, which costs $2.49 per month or $19.99 per year.
 Unlike the rest of the companies we reviewed, MindNode doesn’t offer any discounts for educational or nonprofit organizations.